EthanTrout/Lingo-practice/README.md

 Note: this doesn't cause a bug with the game at all as the 404 is handled but displaying the 404 is not desired.
  ![404 error](/assets/readme-images/404error.png)

+## Known bugs

+There are no known bugs

 # Acessibility